arrow arrow arrow arrow

 • Occupation: Systems Analyst/Programmer for Martin-Marietta, Between Dec 1976 and Mar 1995, Orlando, Orange, Fl.
 USA.
 4 In March of 1995, Martin-Marietta merged with Lockheed Corporation to become Lockheed Martin

-• Residence: 623 Thomas Jefferson Blvd, 31 Dec 1976 to 31 May 1979, Orlando, Orange, Fl.
+• Residence: 623 Thomas Jefferson Blvd, Between 31 Dec 1976 and 31 May 1979, Orlando, Orange, Fl.
 USA.
 4

 • Residence: 451 Bonifay Ave, 1 Jun 1979 to Dec 1995, Orlando, Orange, Fl.
 USA.
 4